alyayman921/Thrust-Testbench/README.md

 3.  **Calibrate (if necessary):**

-    *   If your ESC requires calibration, click the 'Calibrate' button.
+    *   If your ESC or the Loadcell require calibration, click the 'Calibrate' button and follow instructions shown.

 4.  **Start and Stop Test:**